 People aren’t the only ones who want to get rid of bugs!
 Did you know that plants use their own oils as a built-in defense system against pests?
 Plants want protection from them, too!

-If you prefer to choose a more earth-friendly indoor bug spray, you can still count on a high bug kill rate.
+If you prefer to choose a more earth-friendly bug spray for the house, you can still count on a high bug kill rate.
 Most green bug sprays are formulated using some combination of plant-based ingredients and/or essential oils (e.g., peppermint oil, wintergreen oil, geraniol, cedar extract, citronella, rosemary oil, etc.).
 Naturally derived sprays are healthier for the environment and your family since they break down more quickly in the environment, do not leave behind any harmful residues, and are more kid- and pet-friendly.

-If you want to use the same products that your pest control professional does, find out what kind of formulation he or she uses.
-Is he or she using a conventional insecticide or a greener alternative product?
+If you want to use the same professional bug spray that your pest control professional does, find out what kind of formulation they use.
+Are they using a conventional insecticide or a greener alternative product?
 Your PMP will use (or should be using) similar application techniques as the ones we will recommend, but the chemicals being used are usually a concentrate that requires mixing before application.

 Maggie’s Farm Products offer the most effective green solution option available in a ready-to-use product, which requires no mixing and no need to store it in your home for years while trying to use it gradually, as you would with a concentrate.